hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 :)

-[10:19:50](#16454387903519iHanT:gitter.im) <hiiamboris (NOT THIS ONE)>: question is, why is it not symmetric? í ½í¸‰
+[10:19:50](#16454387903519iHanT:gitter.im) <hiiamboris (NOT THIS ONE)>: question is, why is it not symmetric? ğŸ˜‰

 [10:52:10](#16454407303532GYrAS:gitter.im) <toomasv>:
 Excellent tool!